idvorkin/idvorkin.github.io/_td/pandas-tutorial.md

     # Resize Jupyter to window width
     from IPython.core.display import display, HTML
     display(HTML("<style>.container { width:95% !important; }</style>"))

+#### Pretty print the data frame

+If you use print to show a dataframe, it'll look ugly, use display instead.

+    display(df)

 #### Jupyter run on a linux box, access from linux.